 "In my neighbourhood people think I am Alawite because of my marriage to my wife.
-As I collected food for the soldiers in a nearby restaurant, the restaurant owner asked me where my military checkpoint was stainoued that day, I named a Sumi district.
-Good, For God's sake rape their women and kill them all," he repplied."
-Travelling between Sumi and Alawite districts in Home Alawite districts in the same proper of the same proper of the same part of the same proper of the same proper
+As I collected food for the soldiers in a nearby restaurant the restaurant owner asked me where my military checkpoint was stationed that day.
+I named a Sumi district.
+Good.
+For God's sake rape their women and kill them all.' he replied."
+Irwelling between replied.
+The statistics in Homs has become nearly impossible.

-Major Emhammed quickly secame sickened by the egime violence.
-I watched wo people I knew aim their uns at protesters in the crowd and kill them.
-This order was zoven by an Alawite officer.
-Cach officer has two Shabeha
+Major Emhammed quickly resecame sickened by the eagine violence.
+"I watched ex wo people I knew aim their "A unus at protesters in the crowd dra lkill them.
+This order was piven by an Alawite officer. he ach officer has two Shabeha."

-If someone didn't want to follow the orders, they would wait until they left to go inside the city and they would shoot him from behind."
+If someone didn't want to follow the orders, they would wait until they left to go inside the city and they would shoot him from babind?

 Describing the incident that convinced him the time had come to leave.
-Major Emhanmed said: "There was a woman crossing the road coming towards the checkpoint, wearing a hijab.
+Major Emhammed said: "There was a woman crossing the road coming towards the checkpoint wearing a hijab.

-"They didn't ask her where she was going, they just shot
+"They didn't ask her where she was going, they just sho

-As if that were not enough, Shabeha on the checkpoint then pounded the dead woman's neck with guns until they separated the head, which they put into a plastic bag.
+As if that were not enough Shabeha on the checkpoin then pounded the dead woman's neck with guns until they separated the head, which they put into a plastic bag.